and welcome to our German word of the day. This time we are going to look at the meaning of:

 - Thomas and Maria are almost equally tall.

-Why is there no ending on gleich in the last example?
+Why is there no ending on gleich in the last example, you wonder?
 That’s because gleich is referring to tall there; so it is an adverb (the things that end in -ly in English or -ment in French) and those never get endings in German.
 Don’t you love them already :)

 - “Maria hat eine neue Hose.”